Thomas Cook Marketing Strategy & Marketing Mix (4Ps)

 The product strategy and mix in Thomas Cook marketing strategy can be explained as follows:

-Thomas cook was the pioneer at commercialising mass tourism.
+Thomas cook was the pioneer at commercializing mass tourism.
 They launched a series of coupons, which were exchanged for stays and meals at accommodations.
 Soon the coupons gained popularity and in no time were being accepted as modes of payment.
 The core business of Thomas Cook today is package holidays, which includes travel, food, hotel, insurance and car hire.
-The companies under the Thomas Group are Thomas Cook Holiday division, Thomas Cook Retail, Thomas Cook Airlines, Condor Airlines and Thomas Cook TV.
 It provides package holiday for leisure travellers, corporate business houses and foreign exchange of currency, credit card, etc. The company is one of the largest forex exchange facilitator.
-It deals in major 26 currencies.
-Thomas cook provides borderless prepaid card.
+Thomas Cook provides borderless prepaid card.
 It is a multicurrency forex card.
 Users of the card can add multiple currency balances in the card.
 Thus eliminating the need to carry multiple currency cards for various parts of the world.
 Thomas Cook provides specialised insurance services for personal accident, medical expense, loss of checked baggage and loss of passport.
 Its various holiday products in its marketing mix are as follows.
 International holiday, domestic holiday, weekend holidays and senior citizen holiday.
 There are a special kind of holiday package for the people who want to experience something offbeat.
-This is called Contiki.
-It is a mix of sightseeing, free time, culture, socializing and adventure.
-It takes place in Europe, Russia, Egypt, Australia, new Zealand etc.
+In 2020, Chinese company Fosun International took the brand name.

 Thomas Cook Price/Pricing Strategy: